Peeecha/moonrobots-oil-batch-claim/README.md

 # Description
 Simple script to help you collect all oil rewards at once.

+Now deprecated since you can now claim all on the moonrobots webpage.

 # Private Keys - WARNING!
 This script will need your private key to work.
 This is not production ready code.
 Please be very careful with your private key and never push it to a public repository.